cpbotha/cpbotha.github.io/content/posts/2010-05-24-an-even-more-ultimate-boot-disk.md

 **Post scriptum**

   * The instructions in this post are derived from the UBCD linux documentation and various forum posts.
 Credits to their authors!
-  * If you _don&#8217;t want Knoppix_ on your bootable USB and you have a Windows computer, you could also use [MultiBootISOS][4] to add multiple ISOs to a USB boot disk.
+  * If you _don’t want Knoppix_ on your bootable USB and you have a Windows computer, you could also use [MultiBootISOS][4] to add multiple ISOs to a USB boot disk.

  [1]: http://ultimatebootcd.com/ "Ultimate Boot CD website"
  [2]: http://www.knoppix.net/ "Knoppix website"